 Is Illegal Activity Suspected?

-- If shooting or poisoning is suspected, contact the Police on the new, Nationwide non emergency number immediately, where you will be connected to your local force:
+- If shooting or poisoning is suspected, or a trap is involved, contact the Police on 101 immediately where you will be connected to your local force:

 Is Poisoning Suspected?

 - Are there multiple deaths or an obvious poison bait and victim(s)

 - If so, notify the Wildlife Incident Investigation Scheme (WIIS) on 0800 321 600, in addition to the Police